twitter-archive/kestrel/docs/guide.md

 A working guide to kestrel
 ==========================

-Kestrel is a very simple message queue that runs on the JVM and uses the memcache protocol (with some extensions) to talk to clients.
+Kestrel is a very simple message queue that runs on the JVM.
+It supports multiple protocols:

+- memcache: the memcache protocol, with some extensions
+- thrift: Apache Thrift-based RPC

 A single kestrel server has a set of queues identified by a name, which is also the filename of that queue's journal file (usually in